Local Complete Segal Spaces: Introduction

-In the final section, we establish a result which relates descent in the local Joyal model structure to descent in the injective model structure.
-Interestingly, this result is proven using the Quillen equivalence established in Section 3.
+In the Section \ref{descent}, we establish a result which relates descent in the local Joyal model structure to descent in the injective model structure.
+Interestingly, this result is proven using the Quillen equivalence established in Section \ref{equiv}.
+In addition, the description of the local complete Segal model structure as a Bousfield localization is key here.